 The Boston Terrier is a small, dark-brindle-and-white or black-and-white dog with a smooth, unwrinkled broad head that looks somewhat like a Boxer’s.
 The muzzle is short, topped with a full black nose.
 The body is slender with well-defined lines, with a build more like a terrier than like a bulldog.
 The expressive, wide-set eyes are very large, dark and rounded.
 The ears are small and erect, and may be cropped or uncropped.
 The tail is short and either straight or screw, carried low.
 The short coat does not shed.

 - Availability: Widely available

-- Talents: Watchdog, obedience competition, agility
+- Talents: Watchdog, obedience competition, agility, and tricks

 Can be difficult to housebreak.
 Might wheeze, snore, and drool.
 Needs some regular exercise, but can overheat if pushed too far.
 Sensitive to temperature extremes, and might be sensitive to anesthesia.
 Basically odorless.
 An easy-care breed and outstanding pet companion.
 Some Boston Terrier puppies may develop hydrocephalus, which can affect their mental abilities.
 Because of the size and breadth of the head, puppies often must be delivered by Caesarean section.
 Because the eyes protrude, they may be easily damaged.
 Males who live together might fight.

 The Boston Terrier is a gentle, well-mannered, very affectionate indoor dog.
 He is receptive to patient, kindly training, though somewhat willful.
 Fine with children.
 Especially good with elderly people.
 Lively but gentlemanly.
 A good watchdog.

 - Other Pets: Generally good with other pets